-With its sweet aroma and stunning appearance, Hoya bilobata is an increasingly popular houseplant to add to your collection.
+With its sweet aroma and stunning appearance, Hoya bilobata of the Gentianales order is an increasingly popular houseplant to add to your collection.

 While hoyas can be a little difficult to grow, even beginners can care for Hoya bilobata.
 Read on to find out all you need to know.